 St. Nicholas believes that an integrated and coordinated approach to education must include providing health services and information to students, parents, faculty, and staff.
-April Cooley is the St. Nicholas School nurse.
-As a partner in the St. Nicholas educational experience, Mrs. Cooley advocates, coordinates, and manages the St. Nicholas health program by providing onsite basic health care for, and consultation to, students and faculty.
+April Denton is the St. Nicholas School Nurse.
+As a partner in the St. Nicholas educational experience, Ms. Denton advocates, coordinates, and manages the St. Nicholas health program by providing onsite basic health care for, and consultation to, students and faculty.
 Additionally, she is a medical resource for parents, promoting healthy living for families and students.

 About Sleep for Children